Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Monte Carlo Simulation Details

-Here $N_{\textrm{B}}$ is the number of spins in the unit cell simulated (\cref{apx:conventions}).
-The uncertainties presented in the text are obtained with Jack-knife binning.
-The entropy per spin is computed by integrating $C_V/T$
+where $n$ is the number of spins in the simulated unit cell (\cref{apx:conventions}), and uncertainties are obtained by jackknife binning.
+The entropy per spin is then obtained by integrating $C_V/T$~\cite{chung2formU1Spin2025},

-where $S(\infty)=\ln{2}$ and $T_{\textrm{max}}$ is the highest temperature simulated in MC simulations.
-The integration is performed in two parts.
-The first integral in \cref{eq:entropy_integrals} is evaluated with a numerical quadrature routine with the $C_V$ data presented in \cref{fig:cages_and_thermodynamics}.
-The latter integral approximates $C_V$ with the high temperature expansion
+where $S(\infty)=\ln 2$ and $T_{\max}$ is the highest temperature simulated.
+Since the simulations extend only up to $T_{\max}$, we split the integral into a numerically sampled part and a high-temperature tail.
+The first integral is evaluated by numerical quadrature using the $C_V$ data in \cref{fig:cages_and_thermodynamics}.
+For the second, we truncate the high-temperature series expansion of the specific heat,